jkevin1/OptiX/README.md

 ![teapot](https://raw.github.com/jkevin1/OptiX/master/flat.png)

 There are A LOT of rays:
---For the sample 512x512 image above (frame1.png):
+--For the sample 512x512 image above (frame1.png) with 6 spp
 ----512x512 = 262,144 pixels
-----262,144x8,192 = 2,147,483,648 samples, each with 1-5 calls to rtTrace()
+----1,572,864 samples, each with 1-5 calls to rtTrace()
-----Best case: 2,147,483,648 calls to rtTrace() if every ray hit a light or missed (no diffuse reflections)
+----Best case: 1,572,864 calls to rtTrace() if every ray hit a light or missed (no diffuse reflections)
-----Worst case: 10,737,418,240 calls to rtTrace() if every ray hit a diffuse surface (1st call + 4 maximum ray depth)
+----Worst case: 7,864,320 calls to rtTrace() if every ray hit a diffuse surface (1st call + 4 maximum ray depth)
+----Each ray may be tested with up to 9 ray-sphere intersections, not counting the lighting equations
 --Previous tests had the advantage of only spawning new radiance rays if it was a reflective/refractive surface, and only spawning 1 shadow ray.

 ---------------------------------------NOTES----------------------------------------
-32 samples per pixel can get just over 6 fps
-30 fps is around 7 samples per pixel currently
 Improvements:
---Direct lighting, although its different, more flexible but probably slower
---Cosine weighted sampling
---Accumulation buffer, allows for multiple passes to improve effective fps
---Minor optimizations and cleaner code
-TODO:
---Improve prng to avoid extreme noise
---Render to a window instead of image with interactivity
---Noise reduction, probably in shader, not sure how effective it can be
---Optimizations
---Write document about process
---Crunch time with 2 other projects
-Uses 100% of gpu, which can lead to driver timeouts since I am using the same GPU as my OS
---Tiles didn't seem to help much without there being some break between them
---Using less samples per call and accumulation seems like a better option
-The cornell box scene in the SDK that uses mis gets around 6 fps as well, but has less noise
+Added more materials to make a more complex scene, shows that caustics are supported
+Slight optimizations, still needs a lot more work
+Simple blur algorithm in optix, could be moved to opengl, might be faster, also edge detection needs to be finalized
+Reduction of fireflies, still could be improved